jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-34e.md

 This meant that the summary prayer could refer only to the 'Abbasid caliph, following the ancient tradition.
 They did not think of going beyond that, of clearly indicating the ruler and pronouncing his name.

 The story goes that the amir Abu Zakariya' Yahya b.
-Abi Hafs took Tlemcen away from the founder of the 'Abdal-Wadid dynasty, Yaghamrasin b.
-Zayyan.
-608 He then decided upon returning him to power under certain conditions, which he stipulated.
+Abi Hafs took Tlemcen away from the founder of the Abdal-Wadid dynasty, Yaghamrasin b.
+Zayyan. <!-- 608  -->

+He then decided upon returning him to power under certain conditions, which he stipulated.
 Among them was the condition that his (Abu Zakariya"s) name should be mentioned from the pulpits of (Yaghamrasin's) province.
 On that occasion, Yaghamrasin said:

 "They (the pulpits) are those pieces of wood 609 of theirs from which they mention whomever they like."